 Measure the pulse and blood pressure and estimate tissue perfusion (eg, by measurement of urinary output, skin signs, arterial blood pH).
 Place the patient on continuous ECG monitoring.
 Insert an intravenous line, and draw blood for glucose, electrolytes, serum creatinine and liver tests, and possible quantitative toxicologic testing.

 Unless promptly treated, severe hypoglycemia can cause irreversible brain damage.
 Therefore, in all obtunded, comatose or convulsing patients, give 50% dextrose, 50–100 mL by intravenous bolus, unless a rapid point-of-care blood sugar test rules out hypoglycemia.
 In alcoholic or very malnourished patients who may have marginal thiamine stores, give thiamine, 100 mg intramuscularly or in the intravenous fluids.

 Naloxone, 0.4–2 mg intravenously or 2–4 mg by intranasal spray, may reverse opioid-induced respiratory depression and coma.
 It is often given empirically to any comatose patient with depressed respirations.
-If opioid overdose is strongly suspected, give additional doses of naloxone (up ...
+If opioid overdose ...